joshuaheslin/kas-lock-s-integration-sdk/README.md

 ### Diagram

 - The solution has two moving parts:
-  1) Cloud PMS SDK App - Local PC Application which connects to PMS Server and forwards/receives all TCP/IP traffic that is receives from the Web Socket Api.
+  1) Cloud PMS SDK App - Local PC Application which connects to PMS Server and forwards/receives all TCP/IP traffic that it receives from the Web Socket API.
+Note: it must be running at all times otherwise solution will fall over.
-  2) Web Socket Api - a cloud hosted infrastructure which connects your application and proxies all requests to Cloud PMS SDK App and PMS Server.
+  2) Web Socket API - a cloud hosted infrastructure which connects your application and proxies all requests to Cloud PMS SDK App and PMS Server.

 ![](images/pms2.png)